darkerror96/popcorntime/README.md

 ## Set up

-- Clone the project using `git clone <github-link>` (The link can be found in the Github [link](#github-link) section below)
+- Clone the project using `git clone https://github.com/darkerror96/popcorntime.git`
+- Open terminal or command prompt inside `popcorntime` directory
-- Run `npm install` to download dependencies
+- Run `npm install` to download node dependencies
-- If database connection details are to be changed, open config/settings.json and update connection settings (By default, the app looks for a MongoDB instance on the same host)
+- If database connection details are to be changed, open `config/settings.json` and update connection settings (By default, the app looks for a MongoDB instance on the same host)

 ## Run database seeding

+- Open terminal or command prompt inside `popcorntime` directory
+- Run `npm run seed` : This command will add a user, an admin and around 1900+ movies to MongoDB
+- Dummy User : `johndoe` (pwd - `johndoe!Xop`)
+- Dummy Admin : `admin` (pwd - `admin$Sgl`)

 ## Run project

-- Open terminal or command prompt
+- Open terminal or command prompt inside `popcorntime` directory
-- Run `npm start`.
-The command starts the app and returns its endpoint (Usually http://localhost:3000)
+- Run `npm start` : This command starts the app and returns its endpoint (Usually http://localhost:3000)
-- Open this endpoint on a browser to use the app
+- Open this endpoint on any web browser to use the app

 ## How to use the app